guotong1988/guotong1988.github.io/research/_posts/2023-04-01-auto-self-correct-chatgpt.md

 ### Abstract

 We propose Auto Self-Correct ChatGPT (ASC-GPT) to solve the problem that allow human to teach ChatGPT to refresh its knowledge.
-Correcting the ChatGPT knowledge, means correcting the related data in the whole fine-tune train-dataset of ChatGPT.
+The core idea of our method is: Correcting/Teaching the ChatGPT knowledge equals editing the related data in the whole fine-tune train-dataset of ChatGPT.

 ### Introduction